OmarCloud20/CDKTF-Tutorial/README.md

 # CDK for Terraform (CDKTF) on AWS:
 ## How to configure an S3 Remote Backend and deploy a Lambda Function using Python on Ubuntu 20.04 LTS
-####  Update (10/5/22): this tutorial works with CDK for Terraform version 0.12.
-On the 3rd of Oct, 2022, Hashicorp released [CDKTF 0.13](https://github.com/hashicorp/terraform-cdk/issues/2160) introducing namespaces.
+####  Update (10/5/22):

+On the 3rd of Oct, 2022, HashiCorp released [CDKTF version 0.13](https://github.com/hashicorp/terraform-cdk/issues/2160) introducing breaking changes such as namespaces.
+Due to this latest major upgrade, this tutorial does not work with CDKTF version 0.13.
+But it still works with CDKTF version 0.12.
 I will update the tutorial to work with version 0.13 in the near future.

-#### Update(10/5/22): thank you @ansgarm for reviewing the tutorial and for your valuable feedback.
+Special thank you to @ansgarm for reviewing the tutorial and valuable feedback.

 ![CDKTF](images/CDKTF.png)